Prithvipal/Prithvipal/README.md

 ## My Book: Hands on Go Programming

-Simple and easy to understand Golang.
+Simple and easy to understand guide to learn Golang.
 This book will teach you Golang in simplest way with hands on examples.
 It is useful for beginners and experts.

 <img src=./imgs/book.jpeg width=40%>